jedireza/aqua/README.md

 this project.

-I started the work for upgrading to hapi v17 and using async/await instead of callbacks, that work can be found in the `hapi-17-async-await`.
+I started the work for upgrading to hapi v17 and using async/await instead of callbacks, that work can be found in the `hapi-17-async-await` branch.

 Thanks for your interest in my projects.